Player's Navy Cut: Marketing

 The brand's imagery, featuring a sailor known as "Hero," evolved over time but retained its appeal to consumers.
-Advertising campaigns emphasized the product's quality and universal appeal.
+Advertising campaigns emphasised the product's quality and universal appeal.
 Player's Medium Navy Cut became the most popular variant, especially in the South of England and among the middle class.
 Despite its popularity, the brand was discontinued in the UK by the end of 2015.